jbenf/switch-input-proxy/README.md

 ## Configuration

-_Switch Input Proxy_ uses to configuration files, the _Global Configuration_ and the _Profile Configuration_.
+_Switch Input Proxy_ uses two configuration files, the _Global Configuration_ and the _Profile Configuration_.
 Both files are merged and support the same values.
 The _Profile Configuration_ have to be placed in a seperate directory and can be switched with a key combination.

 ### Global Config Example